 Topics » In The Kitchen » Plant-Based Ingredient Substitutions

-Whether you are new to whole food, plant-based food preparation, or an experienced chef, you will come across many instances when recipe substitutions are necessary.
-Thankfully, there are plenty of substitutions plant-based eaters can use in place of animal products and added salt, sugar and oil, that will make cooking and baking a breeze.
+Whether you’re an experienced chef or completely new to cooking for a whole food, plant-based diet, you’re likely to find many instances when recipe substitutions are necessary.
+Thankfully, there are plenty of substitutions plant-based eaters can make instead of using animal products, added salt, sugar, or oil.
+If you can master these versatile plant-based ingredients, cooking and baking will be a breeze.

-Meat, fish, or poultry: There are many meat substitutes available today that are vegan including, hotdogs, hamburgers, chicken nuggets, deli meat, and more.
-We recommend that you stay away from heavily processed “fake meat” products that contain isolated proteins (i.e. soy protein isolate) and added oils.
+Meat, fish, or poultry: There are many vegan meat substitutes available today, including hotdogs, hamburgers, chicken nuggets, deli meat, and more.
+We recommend that you stay away from heavily processed fake meat products that contain isolated proteins (i.e., soy protein isolate) and added oils, but there are many other excellent options.

-Coarsely ground or mashed beans like chickpeas, white beans and black beans makes a great sandwich and burrito fillings.
+Coarsely ground or mashed beans like chickpeas, white beans, and black beans make a great sandwich and burrito fillings.
 Adding cooked bulgur to your soups, stews, marinades, tacos, and casseroles gives them a ground meat texture.
 It absorbs flavors well, so try seasoning it with any flavor.
-Portobello mushrooms and eggplant can be used in place of grilled meats, burgers or steaks.
+You can use portobello mushrooms and eggplant instead of grilled meats, burgers, or steaks.

-Eggs: Chickpea flour makes amazing omelets, and aquafaba is useful for making recipes that originally call for egg whites, like mousse and meringue.
+Eggs: Chickpea flour makes a good omelet, and aquafaba is a good choice for recipes that call for egg whites, like mousse and meringue.
 Try skillet-cooked crumbled tofu with spices and vegetables to create a “scrambled-like” egg substitute.
-In dishes where eggs are usually used for binding you can use rolled oats, cooked oatmeal, bread crumbs, instant potato flakes, nut butters, or tomato paste.
+In dishes where eggs are usually used for binding, you can use rolled oats, cooked oatmeal, bread crumbs, instant potato flakes, nut butters, or tomato paste.

-Milk: There are many varieties and flavors of non-dairy milks that are made from soy, rice, almond, hemp, etc. Be sure to read the label and choose products with no added sugar or oils.
+Milk: There are many varieties and flavors of non-dairy milks made from soy, rice, almond, hemp, etc. Read the label and choose products with no added sugar or oils.

 Cheese: There are many cheese substitutes made from soy, rice, almond, hemp, and other ingredients.
-We recommend that you stay away from heavily processed “fake cheese” products that contain isolated proteins (i.e. soy protein isolate) and added oils.
-Tofu, nut butters, and nutritional yeast can be used as well in some recipes to replace cheese or give a cheesy flavor.
-Soaked and blended raw cashews are often used as the creamy/cheesy part of plant-based dishes.
-Miso, tamari, and tahini are also used to replace cheese flavored ingredients in recipes.
+We recommend that you stay away from heavily processed “fake cheese” products that contain isolated proteins (i.e., soy protein isolate) and added oils.
+In some recipes, you can also use tofu, nut butter, or nutritional yeast to add a cheesy flavor.
+Soaked and blended raw cashews are helpful for the creamy/cheesy part of plant-based dishes.
+Finally, you can use miso, tamari, or tahini to replace cheese-flavored ingredients.

 Sugar, honey, or other sweeteners: When it comes to a whole food plant-based lifestyle, refined sugars, like high fructose corn syrup and white sugar, are off the table.
 These are heavily processed and devoid of nutrients and fiber.
-Go for whole food sources of sugar like date sugar, paste* or syrup, dried fruits, fruit purees like unsweetened applesauce, and mashed bananas.
+Go for whole food sources of sugar like date sugar, date paste or syrup, dried fruits, fruit purées like unsweetened applesauce, and mashed bananas.
+(To make date paste, just blend 1 cup of pitted dates with 1 cup of water until smooth.)

-Butter, Shortening, Fats and Oils: You can use vegetable stocks, water or other liquids for sautéing or frying.
-When preparing salad dressings use a base of vegetable stock, water or vinegar in place of the oil.
+Butter, Shortening, Fats and Oils: You can use vegetable stocks, water, or other liquids for sautéing or frying.
+When preparing salad dressings, use a base of vegetable stock, water, or vinegar instead of oil.

-When fats and oils are used in baking one of the best substitutes is date paste or unsweetened applesauce.
-Pureed pumpkin, bananas, and other fruits will work in some recipes but they can change the flavor of the finished product.
+When fats and oils are called for in baking recipes, one of the best substitutes is date paste or unsweetened applesauce.
+Puréed pumpkin, bananas, and other fruits will work in some recipes, but they can change the flavor of the finished product.

-Salt: Use one of a variety of granulated spices such as onion, parsley, garlic, etc. instead of salt to give a “spice” to your meal.
+Salt: There are many granulated spices you can use instead of salt to season your meal, such as onion, parsley, and garlic.
 Other substitutes include fresh onion, garlic, lemon juice, salsa, and hot sauces.
-There are several “salt substitutes” on the market which do not contain salt.
-Try low-sodium soy or tamari sauce in some recipes.
+Several salt substitutes on the market do not contain salt.
+Choose low-sodium soy sauce or tamari in recipes that call for them.

 Plant Based Ingredient Substitutions